tksaha/website/content/home/about.md

 Tanay had the opportunity to work with many industrial research labs including eBay, CareerBuilder, NEC Labs, Data Analytics Team at QCRI, and iControl ESI. {{% staticref "files/tanaycv.pdf" %}} Download CV. {{% /staticref %}}

 Other than research, Tanay has also served in multiple organizations on campus.
-I served as an International Graduate Welcome volunteer, a Treasurer of the Asian Student Union, a member of School of Science Graduate Student Council, and a President of Bangladesh Student Association at IUPUI. {{% staticref "files/reco.pdf" %}} Here is a recommendation letter. {{% /staticref  %}}
+He served as an International Graduate Welcome volunteer, a Treasurer of the Asian Student Union, a member of School of Science Graduate Student Council, and a President of Bangladesh Student Association at IUPUI. {{% staticref "files/reco.pdf" %}} Here is a recommendation letter. {{% /staticref  %}}

 During his spare time, he loves to do biking, hiking, and many other outdoor activities with his friends.